Muhammadnazimsaeed/Creating-EC2-and-VPC-and-all-the-Configuration-necessary-for-it/README.md

-# Creating-EC2-and-VPC-and-all-the-Configuration-necessary-for-it
+# Creating-EC2-and-VPC-and-all-the--necessary-Configurationfor-it
-I have Created EC2, VPC, Internet Gateway, Route Table for both public and private subnets and their attached and association to subnet
+In this respository, I have created template which deploys a VPC, with a pair of public and private subnets spread across two Availability Zones.
+It deploys an internet gateway, with a default route on the public subnets.
+It deploys a pair of NAT gateways (one in each AZ), and default routes for them in the private subnets.